 For this reason, it’s absolutely critical that you contact a qualified slip and fall accident lawyer as soon as possible to discuss your case and develop a plan of action.

 Why You Should Hire a Slip and Fall Lawyer

 If you are here, chances are that you or someone you know has been injured in a slip and fall accident.
 We are truly sorry that you are going through this, and we sincerely hope that you recover from your injuries and that you can return to your normal life as soon as possible.

-- Insurance companies see it as their job to avoid paying you.
 They have teams of highly trained adjusters and lawyers—and very deep pockets—all focused on keeping your claim as small as possible.
-You need someone in your corner, who also has experience and training, to take on the insurance companies.
+You need someone in your corner, who also has experience and training, to take on the insurance company.

-- The insurance company’s usual bag of tricks is ineffective on a legal expert.
-By hiring a personal injury lawyer, you force the insurance company to deal with an experienced legal professional who won’t be coerced or fooled into taking a low-ball offer.
+By hiring a personal injury attorney, you force the insurance company to deal with an experienced legal professional who won’t be coerced or fooled into taking a low-ball offer.
 You will significantly increase your chances of recovering just compensation and of achieving a favorable resolution to your case.

-- Your peace of mind is critical for recovery.
-You or someone you love has been injured and worrying about filing deadlines, investigating accident scenes, and responding to insurance companies is only going to make your physical recovery take longer.
-Having a personal injury lawyer represent you means that you aren’t filing motions, taking statements, or conducting depositions.
+You or someone you love has been injured and worrying about filing deadlines and insurance claims is only going to make your physical recovery take longer.
+Having a personal injury attorney represent you means that you aren’t filing motions, taking statements, or conducting depositions.
 You can focus on recovering from your injuries.

 The personal injury lawyers here at Personal Injury & Accident Law Center would love to speak to you about your case and tell you how we can help you get on the path to recovery.
 Call us today at (561)372-3800 or click the button below to schedule a free case evaluation.